Mastek Blog

 The QCheck Framework

 Mastek has developed its own specialist testing maturity assessment known as QCheck.
 This has evolved through working across multiple clients to build a proven process for benchmarking testing processes.
-There are versions available for functional, performance and mobile testing that are audited by experience testing professionals.
+There are versions available for functional, performance, and mobile testing that are audited by experienced testing professionals.

 Business benefits of test process improvements with QCheck include:

-• testing aligned to organisational priorities and with other project processes
+• Testing aligned with organisational priorities and with other project processes

-• improved insight into quality, thereby reduced time to market
+• Improved insight into quality, thereby reducing time to market

 Find out more about how the QCheck Framework could help your organisation.